denten/denten.github.io/_includes/CV/04-publications.md

 ### Peer Reviewed Journals

+1. "American Formalism and the Automation of Intellectual Labor."
+Under review, spring 2018.
-1. "Towards a Computational Archaeology of Fictional Space."
-Forthcoming in *New Literary History* (accepted in August, 2017).
+1. "Toward a Computational Archaeology of Fictional Space." *NLH* 49, no. 1 (2018).
 2. "[Laminate Text: The Strata of Digital Inscription](http://amodern.net/article/laminate-text/)."
    *Amodern*.
 December, 2017.
 3. “[Unintelligent